 3. It is therefore appropriate to continue to develop the global technical regulation on RDE.
 The RDE Phase 2 GTR will consider extended conditions of driving, considering the varying conditions on driving patterns, traffic and ambient conditions which occur in the different areas in the world where cars are used.
 Furthermore, the RDE GTR structure should be developed in a way that it is possible for countries to implement the RDE GTR into their national legislation considering local normal driving, traffic and ambient conditions as well as variations in regulated pollutants and air toxics.

 4. In order to develop the proposal a second phase of the IWG on Real Driving Emissions is necessary.

+5. In order to accommodate developments in the national emission type approval regulations, e.g. Euro 7 in Europe or a new upcoming proposal on the emissions from light duty vehicles in the USA, the contracting parties suggest to delay the work on the GTR until the national rules are adopted.

 III.
 Areas of work